What is a PDA?

 - Kissing and/or making out

-- Expressions of affection on Facebook or other online places that others can see
+- Expressing affection in online spaces that others can see

 Why do some people like PDAs?